-Join Dan Gookin for an in-depth discussion in this video Exploring the printf() function, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Exploring the printf() function, part of Learning C (2014).

 - Everyone's favorite C language…output function seems to be printf.…In most C courses it's the first function you learn because…it's included in the traditional Hello, World! program.…But the function has far more…power than just spewing out text.…In this movie I introduce you to the printf function.…It's another text output function but…one with far more power than puts.…I'll also show you how to incorporate…escape sequences into strings.…In it's most basic form the printf function sends…a string of characters to standard output.…